Sexuality in ancient Rome: Female body

 Roman attitudes toward female nudity differed from but were influenced by those of the Greeks, who idealized the male body in the nude while portraying respectable women clothed.
 Partial nudity of goddesses in Roman Imperial art, however, can highlight the breasts as dignified but pleasurable images of nurturing, abundance, and peacefulness.
-Erotic art indicates that women with small breasts and wide hips had the ideal body type.
+Erotic art indicates that women with small breasts and wide hips were considered to have had the ideal body type.
 By the 1st century AD, Roman art shows a broad interest in the female nude engaged in varied activities, including sex.
 Pornographic art that depicts women presumed to be prostitutes performing sex acts may show the breasts covered by a strophium even when the rest of the body is naked.

 In the real world, as described in literature, prostitutes sometimes displayed themselves naked at the entrance to their brothel cubicles, or wore see-through silk garments; slaves for sale were often displayed naked to allow buyers to inspect them for defects, and to symbolize that they lacked the right to control their own body.
 As Seneca the Elder described a woman for sale:

 Naked she stood on the shore, at the pleasure of the purchaser; every part of her body was examined and felt.
 Would you hear the result of the sale?
 The pirate sold; the pimp bought, that he might employ her as a prostitute.